BalkrishnaMandrekar/microwatt-imu-ai/README.rst

 ---------

-The main design challenge is integrating the Microwatt CPU with the LiteX-based SoC infrastructure and ensuring seamless I²C communication with the MPU6050.
-Unlike Caravel/Caravan, the OpenFrame harness exposes full GPIO control, so the I²C lines (SCL, SDA) and UART debug pins are managed directly at the SoC level.
+The main design challenge is integrating the Microwatt CPU with the LiteX-based SoC infrastructure and ensuring seamless I²C communication with the MPU6050.The OpenFrame harness exposes full GPIO control, so the I²C lines (SCL, SDA) and UART debug pins are managed directly at the SoC level.

 Key design features: